-There are several reasons why a page or blog post might not appear in the pages report.
+There are several reasons why a blog post or page might not appear in the pages report.

 - If the page or post was recently created, it may not have been crawled or received visits yet.
 The page or post must have at least one view within the selected time frame.
 The tool defaults to This month, so you may need to adjust the time period you are analyzing.

 - If the page or post was not created in HubSpot, the HubSpot tracking code must be embedded on the page for it to appear in the pages report.

 - Only HubSpot-hosted blogs and WordPress blogs with the Contact Form Builder for WordPress – Conversion Tools by HubSpot plugin installed will appear when using the Blog pages filter on the Pages tab.
 All other externally-hosted blog posts with the HubSpot tracking code installed will appear under All page types.

 - The page or post is not part of your target domain or site domains, and has not received any views.

 - If you changed an existing page's URL, it will be considered a different page in the pages report.
 You may see both the old and updated URLs represented, depending on the date range specified.